Manifest.mf specification

 Command Definition

-Command launcher is implemented with cobra.
+Command Launcher is implemented with cobra.
 It follows the same command concepts:

 Command properties list